 testRigor is a cloud-based testing software that supports BDD and SDD (Specification-Driven Development).
 It uses AI and ML to allow users to create and execute test scenarios without writing any code.

-Example of simple English-based test creation through testRigor.
+Example of a simple English-based test creation through testRigor.

 Features of testRigor